clojurewerkz/money/README.md

     lein2 all test

 Then create a branch and make your changes on it.
-Once you are done with your changes and all tests pass, submit a pull request on Github.
+Once you are done with your changes and all tests pass, submit a pull request on GitHub.

 ## License